 LAWA completed a Conceptual Drainage Plan which was adopted in conjunction with the SAIP.
-To determine if regional drainage facilities should be upgraded, LAWA is performing an analysis to evaluate the post-construction drainage conditions for ongoing and future projects.
+To determine if regional drainage facilities should be upgraded, LAWA will perform an analysis to evaluate the post-construction drainage conditions for ongoing and projects in the future.

-12.0 Historical/Architectural and Archaeological/Cultural Resources
+11.0 Historical/Architectural and Archaeological/Cultural Resources

-12.0.A HR-1 Preservation of Historic Resources
+11.0.A HR-1 Preservation of Historic Resources